|Dr Peter Bench|

 Nicki Perry qualified from Bristol University in l997 MB ChB with BSc (Hons) in Cellular and Molecular Pathology.
 After completing the GP VTS scheme in Tunbridge Wells, she gained diplomas in obstetrics and gynaecology, child health and geriatric medicine with MRCGP in 2000.
 Nicki has an interest in minor surgery, acupuncture for muscular pain, and teenage health.
 She is married with four children.

 |Dr Rahul Joshi|

 Rahul Joshi graduated from St Mary’s Hospital Medical School (now Imperial College) in 1998 with a BSc in Chemical Pathology and MBBS.
-He undertook vocational training in Tunbridge Wells during which he obtained DRCOG and MRCGP.
-He completed his training at this practice in 2002 and joined as a Partner later that year.
-Rahul has an interest in medical education, and is a Trainer for GP Registrars at the Practice.
-In 2008 he completed the Postgraduate Certificate in Medical Education at London South Bank University.
-He lives in Hildenborough with his wife, who is a GP at another Tonbridge practice, and their two young daughters.
-He is a keen Arsenal fan and enjoys going to the theatre and running much slower than Dr Goozee.
+He completed his GP vocational training under Dr Ken Evans at this practice, attaining DRCOG and MRCGP in 2002 and joining as a Partner later that year.
+Rahul has an interest in medical education; he is a Trainer for GP Registrars at the Practice and former Programme Director of the Tunbridge Wells GP Vocational Training Scheme.
+In 2008, Rahul attained the Postgraduate Certificate in Medical Education at London South Bank University.
+He is the practice representative for Tonbridge Primary Care Network.
+Rahul lives in Hildenborough with his wife who is a GP at another Tonbridge practice, and their two daughters.
+He is a keen Arsenal supporter, Sondheim fan and a plodding runner.

 |Dr James Evans|